 - Alfredo Solloa

 - Hope Wilkerson

 - Luciana Sabillon

-- Marvin Wiley, head of YPA Washington, DC
+- Maria de Lourdes Despradel, head of YPA Washington, DC

 Nathalie M. de Almagro serves as commercial counsel for NBCUniversal.
 In this role, Nathalie provides legal advice regarding NBCUniversal’s operations in Latin America and the Caribbean, with a focus on distribution deals, regulatory compliance, and corporate governance.
 Prior to joining NBCUniversal, Nathalie was an associate within the Litigation, Arbitration, and Employment practice group of Hogan Lovells US LLP.
 Her practice focused on representing clients spanning a range of industries, including health care and transportation, in a variety of complex litigation and arbitration matters, while also maintaining an active pro bono practice.
 In 2019, Nathalie graduated first in her class from Florida International University College of Law, where she also served as executive managing editor of the FIU Law Review and founding board member of the FIU Business Law Society.
 As a proud Cuban American, Nathalie is passionate about celebrating the virtues of Latin America and the Caribbean as well as finding solutions to the challenges facing the region.